respectYourNeighbour/cox/README.md

 - For the app to work you need a http-server and if you dont have one installed, this command will fix that.<br/>
 - Check more documentation about http-server here: https://github.com/nodeapps/http-server <br/>

 ## "http-server"
-- From inside the aplications folder, run the **http-server** command to start the simple http-server on that folder.
+- On the newly created folder named **dest** open a terminal windows and run the **http-server** command to start the simple http-server on that folder.